Installing Sound Deadener in a Car

-Max Out Your Results WITH Sound Blocking Material
+Combine Your Sound Deadener WITH Sound Blocking Material

 Have you ever closed the door to a luxury vehicle and felt the world go silent around you?
-That’s why we recommend our customers combine Luxury Liner Pro with their sound deadening solution.
-Using the two products together will add a layer of airborne protection to your structural sound deadener and give you the silence of a luxury car.
+That’s why we recommend that you combine Luxury Liner Pro automotive noise barrier with your sound deadening material.
+Using the two products together will create an airborne noise barrier that's an incredible complement to the sound deadener damping the car's structural noise.

 No problem.
 Damplifier and Damplifier Pro will handle up to 450 degrees Fahrenheit, which is a 50% higher temperature rating than many of our competitors’ products, and plenty high to go on the inside of your firewall.

 While the thick foil, butyl rubber combo in Damplifier serves as a radiant barrier and reduces thermal transfer, sometimes you need additional heat insulation.
-If you need even more thermal protection, check out Mega Block, our best automotive heat shield.
+If you need even more thermal protection (or just want to replace your hoodliner), check out Mega Block, our best automotive heat shield.

 Curious?
 Well...
 We've Got a lot More Soundproofing Material to Choose From